If you are successful in your application for a caravan site licence, you must display the licence in a prominent position on the site.

 The council may also change these conditions at any time, and require you to return the licence to them to do so.
 If you receive such a request, you must comply within seven days.

-You must also allow council officer to enter your site in order to decide what conditions or required actions or work should be attached to your licence and whether you are complying with them.
-You will be given 24 hours notice of such a visit.
+You must also allow a council officer to enter your site in order to decide what conditions or required actions or work should be attached to your licence and whether you are complying with them.
+Your council will give you 24 hours' notice of such a visit.

 Caravan site licence exemptions